open-cluster-management-io/policy-collection/community/README.md

 [Black Duck Connector](./SI-System-and-Information-Integrity/policy-blackduck.yaml) | By integrating Black Duck with Kubernetes and OpenShift, you can automatically scan, identify, and monitor all your container images to gain visibility into, and control over, any security vulnerabilities or policy violations found in the open source code that exists in your containers. | Check out [Black Duck for OpenShift](https://www.synopsys.com/software-integrity/partners/red-hat.html) and [read more](https://www.synopsys.com/software-integrity/security-testing/software-composition-analysis/demo.html).

 ## Deploying community policies to your cluster
 While the policies in the [stable](../stable) folder all have out-of-the-box support installed with Red Hat Advanced Cluster Management, community policies are maintained by the open source community.
 You might need to deploy extra policy consumers in order for community policies to work as intended.
-If you are seeing the error `no matches for kind "<resource name>" in version "<group>/<version>"`, you must deploy the CustomResourceDefiniton (CRD) for the policy before you create it.
+If you are seeing the error `no matches for kind "<resource name>" in version "<group>/<version>"`, you must deploy the CustomResourceDefinition (CRD) for the policy before you create it.
 If some of the policies in this folder are not behaving properly, you must deploy the corresponding policy consumers to handle them.

 ### Custom policy controllers
 Custom policy controllers are created from forks of the [sample policy controller repo](https://github.com/open-cluster-management/multicloud-operators-policy-controller), and as such the process for deploying them is essentially the same as the process for deploying the sample controller.